hardcore-study-group/music-shorts/document/setup/admin.md

 ---

 ## Upgrade user to admin
-Change current user's data like that
+After sign in to admin and change current user's data like that
 <img width="1652" alt="image" src="https://user-images.githubusercontent.com/48207131/158011518-8f235116-2be4-43df-98ee-59b8412a11b9.png">